 In the U.S., there is a very high aesthetic standard for fruits and veggies in grocery stores, and many items don’t make the cut.
 Perfectly edible produce is often wasted because of little blemishes or abnormalities.
 Farmers markets, however, provide an opportunity to reduce this food waste, by selling irregular produce at a discount.

 The Ugly Fruit and Veg Campaign embraces these imperfections in produce, working to shift our cultural view on the importance of uniform produce.
-This organization seeks to reduce the 26 percent of all produce that never even makes it to grocery store shelves.
+This organization seeks to reduce the 26% of all produce that never even makes it to grocery store shelves.

 Myth 5: Feeding food scraps to animals is dangerous

 Many human foods are safe and healthy to feed to dogs, especially if you think they will otherwise spoil.
-Lean meats, brown rice, veggies, whole-grain bread, most fruit and peanut butter are all safe, but avoid milk, excessively salty food, chocolate, animal bones (because they can splinter), onions and garlic.
+Lean meats, brown rice, whole-grain bread, peanut butter, and many (but not all) veggies and fruits are safe.
+Avoid milk, excessively salty food, chocolate, animal bones (because they can splinter), onions, and garlic.

 Feature image courtesy of Kai Lehmann